 To apply, students must complete the following steps:

 - Have your resume reviewed by a career coach at the Wasserman Center using this Resume Review Form.
 Please note: Completion of this form is a required part of the application process.
 Review the form carefully for further instructions.

-- Complete the NYU Paris online internship application.
-This application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish in an internship experience in Paris.
-You should indicate what type of internship placements are of most interest to you.
-The online application will require you to upload a personal statement and your newly edited resume in .pdf or .doc format.
+- Visit the NYU Study Away Apply page for instructions on submitting an NYU Study Away Application.
+Following submission of your study away application, you will be prompted to complete an Internship application.
+The internship application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish from an internship experience in Paris, and to indicate what type of internship placements you would be most interested in.
+You will also be required to upload a personal statement and a resume in .pdf or .doc format.

 Students must dedicate two full and one half day during the week (Monday to Friday) to intern.
 If you plan to participate in the internship program, please keep this in mind as you begin scheduling your courses.

 * If you are a GLS Student, you do not need to complete this application.
 Contact your GLS Advisor for more information about your Experiential Learning requirement.

 Wasserman Center Global Internship Grant - Spring 2022